Graduate

 Step 4: Complete the Audition

-Once you have scheduled a virtual audition with the Admissions Office, submit your audition videos no later than the Sunday prior to your scheduled live audition/interview date.
+Audition videos must be submitted no later than the Sunday prior to your scheduled live audition/interview date.

 ASSISTANTSHIPS AND OTHER OPPORTUNITIES